First-Year Live-On Requirement

 HOW TO APPLY

 Living on campus your first year sets you up for success at UNC Charlotte.
-As a new first-time in college admitted student, you will be able to apply for 2025-2026 housing in early Spring semester.
+As an admitted, first-time in college (FTIC) student, you can apply for housing via the Online Housing System when the housing application opens.

 Exemptions